Samillion/Windows-to-Linux/README.md

     - Some have opted to switch back to X11, which seems to have solved their issues
     - Wayland has advantages and is still working out its issues.
 From a user experience point of view, I'm hesitant
     - Noteworthy: Some distros do not support legacy GPUs (ie: Nobara), there is a workaround usually, but it's an "at your own risk" scenario
+    - There are detailed guides, which I genuinely appreciate, as it shows the level of care from everyone involved.
+The downside is that it's a lot to take in as a user [[#notes](#notes)]
   - Some other comments here and there, mostly solvable by tinkering with a config or a setting.
 Still, a bothersome chore
 - Cloud:
   - No alternative or method for `iCloud Drive`